microsoft/pxt-calliope/docs/device/data-analysis/analyze.md

 ## Raw data

-The data in the console window appears exacly like it's written by your program.
+The data in the console window appears exactly like it's written by your program.
 The data your program writes is called "raw" data.
 The Data Viewer reads the data and "cooks" it by deciding how to display it in a way that's useful to you.

 You can select and copy the raw data from the console and paste it into another program if you want to work with it outside of the MakeCode editor.
 Also, there is a copy button next to the console window that let's you easily copy the raw data with one click.